Altair200333/let-me-in-js/Readme.md

 aws configure --profile whitelist-me
 ```

-Then go to ./scripts/config.json and verify `ipComment` is the description field that you want your IP entries to have
+Then go to `./scripts/config.json` and verify value of `ipComment` to be the `description` field that you want your IP entries to have
 Also veriry `securityGroupId` of AWS related config

 Then execute, it will read the config and use connected account to whitelist current IP